CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 # SchoolBell

 School bell in Python (with GUI - Tkinter) that can play mp3 music at the time and have GUI with timer.
 Also in program added air alert signal detecting in Ukraine.
-Program was tested in Ubuntu and IOS.
+The program was tested in Ubuntu and IOS.
 If you make Windows installer (or EXE) it would be helpful for me!

 Tested on Python version: 3.10.7